Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Analysis of the Results and Discussion

 \subsection{RQ1 - Replication}

-RQ1 replicates Wang et al. \cite{wang2025vlatest}'s experiment, with an important change: we manually annotated successful tasks, labeling them with high-, medium-, or low-quality outcomes.
-Furthermore, we identified some false negatives, i.e., tasks labeled by the test oracle as \textit{``success''} that should not have been labeled as such (e.g., due to the object already being positioned inside the target object).
+RQ1 replicates the experimental setup of Wang et al. \cite{wang2025vlatest}, with one key modification: we manually annotated all successful tasks, with high-, medium-, or low-quality labels.
+This allowed us to evaluate not only task success but also the actual quality of the task execution.
+Furthermore, after the annotation process we identified some false negatives raised by the symbolic oracle used in VLATest, i.e., tasks labeled by the test oracle as \textit{``success''} that should not have been labeled as such (e.g., due to the object already being positioned inside the target object).

-Table \ref{tab:RQ1Results} shows the overall results for RQ1.
-In terms of success rate, \pimodel{} and SpatialVLA generally outperformed OpenVLA.
-The success rate of OpenVLA ranged from 1.2 to 13.8\%.
-Considering success rate alone, SpatialVLA was the best model in the \textit{Pick up} and \textit{Move near} tasks, achieving 38.2 and 20.8\% of success rates, respectively.
+Table \ref{tab:RQ1Results} presents the overall results for RQ1.
+In terms of success rate alone, \pimodel{} and SpatialVLA generally outperformed OpenVLA, whose success rates ranged from 1.2\% to 13.8\%.
+SpatialVLA was the best model in the \textit{Pick up} and \textit{Move near} tasks, achieving 38.2 and 20.8\% of success rates, respectively.
 In contrast, \pimodel{} showed better performance in the \textit{Put In} and \textit{Put on} tasks with success rates of 14.4 and 18.6\%, respectively.
 For the first two tasks, the Google robot was used, whereas the latter employed the WidowX robot.
-This suggests that the type of robot may influence the overall performance of the task.
+These results suggest that robot embodiment may influence the overall performance of the task.

 \begin{FindingBox} When considering success rate alone, SpatialVLA was the best model in the first two tasks (involving the Google robot), whereas \pimodel{} performed best in the last two tasks (involving the WidowX robot). \end{FindingBox}